Satcom services integral to success of 5G in India: BIF

-New Delhi, Aug 18 (IANS) Sattelite communication services will be significant for the success of 5G connectivity in India, according to Broadband India Forum (BIF).
+New Delhi: Sattelite communication services will be significant for the success of 5G connectivity in India, according to Broadband India Forum (BIF).

 BIF, the policy forum and think-tank for digital transformation and broadband proliferation in the country, hosted a session of The Digital Dialogues on the theme of 'Satcom & 5G - The Final Frontier' on Wednesday.